 Getting to Shadow Falls in Saint Paul

-We are from the west side of the cities so St. Paul is not a place we regularly visit.
+We are from the west side of the Twin Cities, so St. Paul is not a place we regularly visit.
 Driving along the Mississippi River Road was stunning.
-The views are amazing along the riverfront.
-Parking can be found right on Summit Road and Mississippi River Road.

 The Not-So Safeway to get Back to the Car

-Best times for bug-free excursion, early spring, and fall.
+- The best times for bug-free excursions are early spring and fall.

-Bring good hiking shoes.
-The boots I wore may have looked fashionable, but we’re not sturdy.
+- Bring good hiking shoes.
+The boots I wore may have looked fashionable, but they were not sturdy.

 Would I Go Again to Shadow Falls?

-The Mississipi River Bank waterfall is one of the best you’ll see.
-Make sure if you plan on doing some Twin Cities hiking trips, add this to the list.
+The Mississippi River Bank waterfall is one of the best you’ll see.
+Make sure if you plan on doing some St. Paul Hiking Trips, add this to the list.
 You won’t regret it!